-Records show that typically, Americans consume 80 billion cups of tea a year with green and black tea topping the list as the favorite kinds.
-Both teas are sourced from the same plant, but they have differences which not many people know.
+Records show that typically.
+Americans consume 80 billion cups of tea a year with green and black tea topping the list as the favorite kinds.
+Both teas is sourced from the same plant, but they have differences which not many people know.
 So, what is the difference between green tea and black tea?

 What Is the Difference Between Green Tea and Black Tea?
 It Starts with the Preparation

 Yes, they come from the same source since all teas come from the same plant, Camellia sinensis.
-And there are health benefits in consuming either of the two teas.
+Green and black tea both come from the leaves of the tree shrub, once the leaves are harvested.
+The chemical composition of the tea leaves changes through fermentation.
+The longer the leaves are allowed to oxidize, the darker the leaves will be.
+A lengthy oxidation process is what gives black tea its distinct, bold flavor.
+And there are health benefits in consuming either of the two tea.
 Given this information, what is the difference between green tea and black tea?

 Green or Black Tea For Health Benefits

 Green and black teas have different caffeine content.
-A typical black tea has 42 to 72 milligrams of caffeine in one cup while green tea would have between nine to 50 milligrams.
-Drinking caffeine may increase one’s mental alertness, which could enhance productivity and sometimes even help in weight loss.
+A typical black tea has 42 to 72 mg per cup of caffeine while green tea would have between 9 to 50 milligrams.
+Drinking caffeine may increase one’s mental alertness. which could enhance productivity and sometimes even help in weight loss.

 If one is concerned about their skin, then either green or black tea will help.
-Both drinks have anti-oxidants, which can help delay the aging of the skin and its rejuvenation by getting rid of harsh radicals.
-In fact, placing tea bags on the eyes to reduce swelling and puffiness is a common practice regardless whether the tea is black or green.
+Both drinks have anti-oxidants. which can help delay the aging of the skin and its rejuvenation by getting rid of harsh radicals.
+In fact, placing tea bags on the eyes to reduce swelling. and puffiness is a common practice regardless of whether the tea is black or green.

 It is not a bad idea, too to alternate the consumption of the two beverages.
 After all, there is no rule of law which says that a person must only take one kind of tea.